m-bain/whisperX/README.md

 - 👯‍♂️ Multispeaker ASR using speaker diarization from [pyannote-audio](https://github.com/pyannote/pyannote-audio) (speaker ID labels)
 - 🗣️ VAD preprocessing, reduces hallucination & batching with no WER degradation

+> #### WhisperX improvements
+>
+> This repository contains some improvements to WhisperX, necessary for my research.
+Ideally, these would be merged into the original repository.
+That repository seems unmaintained, and doesn't accept pull requests.
+You can track the [open pull request here](https://github.com/m-bain/whisperX/pull/900).
+>
+>  - Silero VAD added from #888
+>  - Diarization improvements from #590
+>  - Unique speakers added to result (inspiration from #126)
+>  - **Option to detect language per segment, very useful for longer audio with frequent language switches.**
+>  - Changed `setup.py` to `pyproject.toml`
+>  - Added VAD min duration on and off parameters to PyAnnote.
+The current implementation splits even on sub>  -second pauses which is rather ineffective sometimes.
+>  - Pyannote.audio bumped to 3.3.2
+>
+> **Multi-language audio handling**
+> Greatly improves by adding the argument for language detection every 30 second chunk.
+Run it like this: `whisperx audio.mp3 --detect_language_per_segment`

 **Whisper** is an ASR model [developed by OpenAI](https://github.com/openai/whisper), trained on a large dataset of diverse audio.
 Whilst it does produces highly accurate transcriptions, the corresponding timestamps are at the utterance-level, not per word, and can be inaccurate by several seconds.
 OpenAI's whisper does not natively support batching.